eliotstock/stake/README.md

     * There's little point in the thief extracting the validator key from the machine, because it can't be used without the password anyway.
     * See also this [discussion](https://www.reddit.com/r/ethstaker/comments/p9ylco/what_to_do_if_your_staking_machine_is_physically/)

+### You move house

+* See "Unstaking" above.

 ## Sedge

 If this seems like a ton of work, you can forget most of the above and just install and run `sedge`: https://docs.sedge.nethermind.io/docs/quickstart/install-guide

 1. Expect `segde` to use about 1TB per month in bandwidth.
 It'll be more while sync'ing, then decrease.
 1. To start the `sedge` containers once installed: `sudo docker compose -f docker-compose-scripts/docker-compose.yml up -d execution consensus`
 1. To stop them: `sudo docker compose -f docker-compose-scripts/docker-compose.yml down`
 1. Running as root was necessary on my host, but can be avoided (Google it).